Get a structural engineer for your extension

 • Check flood maps for a history of flooding on your property or order a Flood Risk Report and consider taking out extra insurance if you are in a higher-risk area.

-You might want to get a site appraisal from a planning consultant before instructing an architect or structural engineer to draw up designs and plans.
-Similarly, ordering a RICS survey before renovation or extension work could give you peace of mind.
+You may consider getting a site appraisal from a planning consultant before instructing an architect or structural engineer to draw up designs and plans.

 Get a Water and Drainage Search